 If you had to describe Toast in one line, what would it be?

-Toast are right at the forefront of design through their understanding of the importance of packaging and how it will help grow your brand.
+Toast is right at the forefront of design through their understanding of the importance of packaging and how it will help grow your brand.

 Last one – how important is design and branding to your company’s success?